Viola S. Wendt: Graduate education and teaching career

 She secured a position as a graduate student in English at Radcliffe College (now part of Harvard University) in Cambridge, Massachusetts, after receiving her B.A. degree from the University of Wisconsin in 1928.
 Eighteen months later, when the U.S. stock market crashed, ushering in the Great Depression, Wendt and her family were no longer able to afford tuition at Radcliffe, and she was forced to suspend her studies.
 Viola returned to Wisconsin and set about obtaining a general teaching certificate so she could earn a living.
 In the meantime, she was employed as a live-in nanny for several families in Madison.
-Wendt completed work on an M.A. degree in English at Wisconsin in 1936.
+Wendt completed work on an M.A. degree in English at UW in 1936.
 With a teaching certificate in hand, she was employed there as a graduate assistant in English, and then taught that subject at the Platteville State Teachers College (now University of Wisconsin–Platteville).

 Entry of the U.S. into World War II in December 1941 had a definite impact on faculty numbers at many colleges in Wisconsin.
 One of them was Carroll College (now Carroll University) in Waukesha, which, having lost 3 English professors to military service, offered Ms. Wendt a position in that department in 1942.
 She entered as an assistant professor and remained at that institution for the rest of her career, achieving full Professor status in the early 1960s.
 Wendt was recognized by her students as a demanding and accomplished instructor.
 At the same time, she was an understanding individual with a wry sense of humor and a good perspective on the ironies and spiritual aspects of life.
 While teaching at Carroll, Wendt continued work on a Ph.D. at UW, which was completed in 1947.
 Her doctoral dissertation was a psychologically-oriented analysis of the works of Archibald MacLeish.